Alcohol and Health

 Moonshine has a particularly rich history in the United States.

 • The Whiskey Rebellion.
 Moonshine first became popular in Pennsylvania in 1791 after the new federal government enacted a hefty tax on liquor to repay debts from the Revolutionary War.
 This sparked three years of (sometimes violent) protests known as the Whiskey Rebellion, during which Pennsylvania farmers and distillers attacked and intimidated tax inspectors to prevent them from collecting the tax.
-Moonshine production was a popular nonviolent way to protest the tax
+Moonshine production was a popular nonviolent way to protest the tax.

-• The Whiskey Ring.
+• The Whiskey RIng.
 History repeated itself in St. Louis in the 1870s when another tax was enacted to raise money after the American Civil War.
-A group of Missouri distillers and farmers, known as the Whiskey Ring, conspired against the government and bribed officials so they could pocket the taxes themselves.
+A group of Missouri distillers and farmers known as The Whiskey Ring conspired against the government and bribed officials so they could pocket the taxes themselves.
 For many, moonshine was the only way to afford liquor or turn a profit on liquor sales.

 • Prohibition.
 Federal alcohol prohibition laws came to the U.S. in 1920.
-Since liquor was now illegal and very hard to come by, the demand for moonshine significantly increased and producers began experimenting with innovative flavors and additives.
+Since liquor was now illegal and very hard to come by, demand for moonshine significantly increased and producers began experimenting with innovative flavors and additives.

 Traditionally, moonshine is made from corn.
 However, sometimes moonshiners (a.k.a. people who make moonshine) use rye or barley instead.
-Yeast, malt, sugar, and water are also added to the mix with each moonshiner having their own particular preference.
+Yeast, malt, sugar, and water are also added to the mix, with each moonshiner having their own particular preference.

 Moonshine was originally popular because it could be created and purchased without paying taxes, but in modern times it’s sought out for its flavor and high alcohol content.
 Ethanol is the pure alcohol responsible for intoxication in alcoholic beverages.
 However, the moonshine distillation process creates a toxic byproduct called methanol that can have deadly consequences when consumed.